 The Food and Drug Administration (FDA) has approved LVADs for use for five years.
 However, lab tests suggest that it could last 15 years to 20 years because there is minimal to no wear on the pump itself.

-According to the manufacturers, a set of fully charged batteries will last from 8 to 12 hours.
+According to the manufacturers, a set of fully charged batteries will last from 16-18 hours.
 The actual battery life depends on the amount of power required to run the pump.
+LVAD batteries are recharged nightly when plugged into a power module.

 Yes.
-Your pump has what’s called continuous flow, so it works like a boat motor.
+Your pump has what’s called continuous flow.
 Because of this, patients may or may not have a pulse, so it is normal if you don’t feel one.

 The device itself weighs almost 1 pound, and the equipment that you wear daily weighs around 4 pounds combined.

-Yes, patients are on both Coumadin and aspirin.
+Yes, patients are on both Warfarin and aspirin.
 There are rare exceptions to this.
-Your care team will discuss all of your medications with you and any side effects you may experience from blood thinners.
+Your care team will discuss all of your medications with you and any side effects that you may experience from blood thinners.